galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Summary
-By following these steps from data upload until plotting, we have learned how to do classification and visualise the predictions using Galaxy machine learning and plotting tools.
+By following these steps from data upload until plotting, we have learned how to do classification and visualise the predictions using Galaxy's machine learning and plotting tools.
 A similar analysis can be performed using a different dataset or by using a different classifier.
-The Galaxy machine learning suite provides multiple classifiers from linear to complex ones suited for different classification tasks.
+This machine learning suite provides multiple classifiers from linear to complex ones suited for different classification tasks.
 For example for a binary class classification, `support vector machine` classifier may perform well.
 It is recommended to try out different classifiers on a dataset to find the best one.

 # Regression